Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/dynamic.md

 }
 ```

-## Entry function
+### Entry function

-Entry function is the function executed when Graviton loads the file, it contains the whole exposed API for plugins.
+The entry function is the function that is executed when Graviton loads the file, it contains the exposed API for plugins.
 So, it must be exported.

-Example:

 ```ts
 function entry(API){